 - Then you should get married and start having kids.

 - After you get married and have kids, your life should go into “happily ever after” mode…leaving you with nothing much to do but balance your checkbook and reminisce.

 Are life scripts bad for us?

-For many people, life scripts are a quiet, benign force, just like gravity.
+For many people, life scripts are a quiet, benign force, much like gravity.
 But, of course, these cookie-cutter scripts don’t work for everyone.
-They might even be harmful because
+They might even be harmful because:

 So what do books have to do with all this?